Chasing Convex Functions with Long-term Constraints: Introduction

-We obtain positive results for both of the questions posed above under problem instantiations that are especially relevant for motivating applications.
+We obtain positive results for both of the questions posed above under problem instantiations that are especially relevant for motivating applications (namely, weighted $\ell_1$ norms, and cost functions with bounded gradients).
 We provide the first competitive results for online problems of this form in \autoref{sec:comp}, and show that our proposed algorithm (\sref{Algorithm}{alg:roro}) achieves the best possible competitive ratio.
 In \autoref{sec:clip}, we propose a learning-augmented algorithm, \CLIP (\sref{Algorithm}{alg:clip}), and show it achieves the provably optimal trade-off between consistency and robustness.

-To achieve these results, the proposed algorithms must tackle technical challenges distinct from prior work studying adjacent problems.
-We build on a generalization of the threshold-based designs used for simple decision spaces in the online search literature called \textit{pseudo-cost minimization}.
-We introduce a novel application of this framework to multidimensional decision spaces (see \autoref{sec:comp}), and show that it systematically addresses the competitive drawbacks of typical algorithm designs for online metric problems.
-We evaluate our proposed algorithms in numerical experiments and show that our algorithms outperform a set of baseline heuristics on synthetic instances of \CFLno.
+To achieve these results, the proposed algorithms must tackle technical challenges distinct from prior work on adjacent problems.
+Motivated by difficulties in directly applying algorithms for unidimensional decision spaces in the online search literature, we build on a generalization of threshold-based design called \textit{pseudo-cost minimization}.
+While this framework is well-known in the online search literature, it is a new idea in the context of online metric problems and multidimensional decision spaces (see \autoref{sec:comp}).

-Our learning-augmented algorithm \CLIP (see \autoref{sec:clip}) introduces a novel \textit{projected consistency constraint} which is designed to guarantee $(1+\epsilon)$-consistency against the provided advice \ADV by continuously comparing their solutions in terms of the cost incurred so far, the switching cost trajectories, and the projected worst-case cost required to complete the long-term constraint.
-To solve \textit{both} convex function chasing and online metric allocation with long-term constraints, we derive a transformation result that directly relates the performance of an algorithm on the former problem with its performance on the latter (see \autoref{sec:prob}).
+Our learning-augmented algorithm \CLIP uses a novel adaptive optimization-based approach to achieve specific target consistency and robustness bounds.
+In recent years, there has been interest in understanding fundamental trade-offs between consistency and robustness and designing algorithms that exactly match those trade-offs, which has proven to be non-trivial~\cite{Wei:20}. \CLIP's approach directly incorporates the lower bound and exactly matches it, distinguishing it from algorithms that achieve, e.g., an asymptotically optimal trade-off.
+To achieve this, \CLIP introduces a \textit{projected consistency constraint} designed to guarantee consistency against the advice \ADV by continuously comparing solutions in terms of cost incurred so far, switching cost trajectories, and the projected worst-case cost required to complete the long-term constraint.
+We believe \CLIP's high-level approach is applicable to other problems and may improve current results in the broader field of learning-augmented algorithms.